This Safeguarding Policy applies to the SW members in the United Kingdom and Lebanon.

 5.1.
 The Servants of the Word use Thirtyone:eight (formerly know as the Churches’ Child Protection Advisory Service – CCPAS) as their “Umbrella Body” to process Enhanced Disclosure applications, from DBS (Disclosure and Barring Service) in England and Wales or AccessNI in Northern Ireland.

 5.3.
-Trustees of the SW Trust must also have a DBS or AccessNI check (or equivalent), whether done by the SW or another organisation.
-In the latter case, the SW Safeguarding Officer will be provided a copy of the disclosure certificate.
+Trustees of the SW Trust must also have an enhanced DBS or AccessNI check (or equivalent), whether done by the SW or another organisation.
+In the latter case, the SW Safeguarding Officer will be shown provided a copy of the disclosure certificate.

 6. Training